IAMconsortium/reporting_workflows/README.md

 ## Disclaimer

 This repository was initiated within the Horizon2020 project [CD-LINKS](http://www.cd-links.org/).
 All code is provided “as-is” and any express or implied warranties are disclaimed.
+See the license file for details.